-On the right hand side of the group page, I noticed that the first “Related Group” was entitled The infamous Carl Sandburg, not the famous.
+On the right-hand side of the group page, I noticed that the first “Related Group” was entitled The Infamous Carl Sandburg, not the Famous.
 The name was spelled slightly wrong (his name was actually spelled Sandberg), but he was one of the greatest men I ever knew.

 Carl Sandberg was the teacher in charge of the computer lab when I attended Leesburg Christian School, actually to call him in charge of the lab was an understatement, Carl Sandberg was the computer department at Leesburg Christian School, and the man with the greatest dedication to education I’ve ever met.

-Mr. Sandberg was a man of vast knowledge, and was infamous at LCS for his lectures.
+Mr. Sandberg was a man of vast knowledge and was infamous at LCS for his lectures.
 I will always remember the first day I was at LCS, checking out the computer lab and Mr. Sandberg giving me his famous “Middle Ages” lecture, one, among many, that I enjoyed listening to in my years under his tutelage.
-Mr. Sandberg worked harder then anyone I ever met.
-His dedication to educating young people prevented him from accepting a decent living from teaching, so instead he worked a second job at Dulles Airport every night that I knew him.
+Mr. Sandberg worked harder than anyone I ever met.
+His dedication to educating young people prevented him from accepting a decent living from teaching, so instead, he worked a second job at Dulles Airport every night that I knew him.
 It was through the money from his second job that he made a living for his family, at School, he put everything he could into the computer lab, spending his personal time and money to add new computers to the lab to keep the kids at the school both entertained and enlightened.

 He bought tons of Educational software for the school as well, yet I rarely remember him playing any of them, except for one particular game, Conquest of the New World Deluxe.
 He used to play the battle mini-game with anyone who would play with him.
 I used to play the game with him at least once a day.
 In addition to his amazing lectures on history and science, he also taught a number of subjects himself, in particular languages, which was quite a passion to him.
 I remember once, during a school break he took a week’s vacation to travel up to Canada with the goal in mind to speak nothing but French while he was on vacation.